arangodb/docs/3.10/arangosearch-performance.md

 Also see [Faceted Search with ArangoSearch](arangosearch-faceted-search.html).

-## Field normalization value caching
+## Field normalization value caching and caching of Geo Analyzer auxiliary data

 <small>Introduced in: v3.9.5, v3.10.2</small>